clux/probes/content/post/2024-09-15-thanos-receive-scale-fail.md

 ## Speculation

+### Removing Colocation

+This is tiny brain post-rationalisation, but maybe having a big block of memory directly available for 3 purposes (scrape / storage / eval) without having to go through 3 hops and buffer points (ruler → query → receive) is a big deal.

-### Necessary Complexity
+### Split Receivers

+There is a lot more complexity under the surface of for actually running `receive`, well.
+I ran the basic setup, and probably paid for it.

-I probably understimated the amount of complexity involved in actually running `receive`.
-There's a [split receiver setup](https://github.com/thanos-io/thanos/blob/release-0.22/docs/proposals-accepted/202012-receive-split.md), a [third-party controller to manage its hashring](https://github.com/observatorium/thanos-receive-controller) that people [recommend to avoid write downtime](https://github.com/thanos-io/thanos/issues/6784) (not a problem I even noticed) which people [claim will double my utilisation again](https://github.com/thanos-io/thanos/issues/7054#issuecomment-1933270766)!
+For people that need to go deeper; there's a [split receiver setup](https://github.com/thanos-io/thanos/blob/release-0.22/docs/proposals-accepted/202012-receive-split.md), a [third-party controller to manage its hashring](https://github.com/observatorium/thanos-receive-controller) that people [recommend to avoid write downtime](https://github.com/thanos-io/thanos/issues/6784) (not a problem I even noticed) which people [claim will double my utilisation again](https://github.com/thanos-io/thanos/issues/7054#issuecomment-1933270766).

-Perhaps needless to say, I did not try this mode.
-If the system performs badly with replication factor 1, the prospect of more complexity and a futher utilisation increase is not particularly inviting.
-Even if such a system scales, paying our way out of it with this much pointless compute reservation feels wrong.
+My lazy take here is that if the system performs badly with replication factor 1, the prospect of more complexity and a futher utilisation increase is not particularly inviting.
+Even if such a system scales, paying your way out of it with this much pointless compute resources feels wrong.

-### Colocation Removal

-Having a big block of memory directly available for 3 components (scrape → eval / local storage) without having to to through 3 network hops / buffer points (ruler → query → receive) is probably a big deal in retrospect.

 ### Bigger Evaluation Window

 There is a chance that a good portion of the `ruler` time has come from going through `thanos-query`.

-This was a deliberate choice so that people could write alerts referencing more than `3d` (local retention) worth of data to do more advanced rules for anomaly detection.
+Routing like this was a deliberate choice so that people could write alerts referencing more than `3d` (local retention) worth of data to do more advanced rules for anomaly detection.
 This __should not__ have impacted most of our rules since most do not do this type of long range computations..

 I tried moving the `ruler` query endpoint directly to `receive` to try to falsify this assumption, but this did not work from `ruler` using the same syntax as query/storegw.

-### Wrong Tool for Scaling
+### Wrong Tool For the Job

-Agent mode on the prometheus side seems perhaps more geared to network gapped / edge / multi-cluster setups than what we were looking for (e.g. [grafana original announce](https://prometheus.io/blog/2021/11/16/agent/) + [thanos receive docs](https://thanos.io/tip/components/receive.md/#receiver)).
+Agent mode on the prometheus side seems perhaps more geared to network gapped / edge / multi-cluster setups than what we were looking for judging by the [grafana original announce](https://prometheus.io/blog/2021/11/16/agent/) + [thanos receive docs](https://thanos.io/tip/components/receive.md/#receiver)).

-It’s possible that other solutions perform better / are better suited, e.g. grafana mimir.
-I really cannot say.
+It’s also possible that other solutions perform better / are better suited, e.g. grafana mimir.
+This is all speculation.

 ## Confusing Agent Promise